Skip to content

 Difference between solvency and liquidity

-Do not confuse the concepts of solvency and liquidity.
-Liquidity is a property of the assets of the company that indicates its ease of conversion into money without losing significant value in the sale.
+Do not confuse solvency and liquidity.
+Liquidity is a property of a company's assets that indicates their ease of conversion into cash without a significant loss of value.

-Solvency, which is what this score calculates, is a measure of the company's ability to cope with its long-term debt.
-Therefore, there may be non-solvent companies with liquid assets and solvent companies with non-liquid assets.
-The solvency model that employs Gradement uses liquidity but only as one of the internal factors used to predict insolvency from the static point of view.
+Solvency, which this score calculates, measures a company's ability to handle its long-term debt.
+Therefore, non-solvent companies can have liquid assets, and solvent companies can have non-liquid assets.
+The solvency model Gradement employs uses liquidity as just one of the internal factors to predict insolvency from a static point of view.

 Predicting insolvency

-The usual method of solvency analysis, called the patrimonialist model, used by the majority of analysts, is a model based on a relatively simplistic comparison between the current assets and liabilities of the company (so called the acid test).
-This model considers the company to be solvent whenever it has enough assets to pay all its liabilities.
-We consider this model, traditionally employed by many analysts, to be relatively simplistic in the sense that the final objective of every solvency analysis should be to establish if the company can remain in the market and can continue operating under the same current conditions.
-Crearly this solvency objective can hardly be reached if, in order to remain solvent, the company has to sell its assets.
+The usual method of solvency analysis, the patrimonialist model, is used by most analysts.
+It is based on a relatively simplistic comparison between a company's current assets and liabilities (the acid test).
+This model considers a company solvent if it has enough assets to pay all its liabilities.
+We consider this model overly simplistic because the ultimate goal of solvency analysis should be to determine if the company can remain in the market and continue operating under current conditions.
+Clearly, this objective can hardly be reached if the company has to sell its assets to remain solvent.

-1. The structure of the balance sheet is such as to allow the company to generate enough surplus funds to maintain this structure stable.
+1. The balance sheet structure allows the company to generate enough surplus funds to maintain a stable structure.
 This is the so-called static solvency analysis.
-The model is based on adjusting the balance sheet accounts of the company in a way that allow us to analyze the imbalances between them and the detection of aggregate accounts structures tending to insolvency.
+The model is based on adjusting the company's balance sheet accounts to analyze imbalances and detect aggregate account structures tending toward insolvency.

-2. The company must be able to generate sufficient funds on a regular and permanent basis to meet all the financial obligations of the accounting period.
+2. The company can generate sufficient funds on a regular and permanent basis to meet all financial obligations of the accounting period.
 This is the so-called dynamic solvency analysis.

-The Dynamic solvency score is the one that captures the tendency to insolvency of the company by analyzing if the funds generated in the corresponding accounting period meets all the liabilities payable during that period (point 2).
+The Dynamic solvency score captures the tendency toward insolvency by analyzing if the funds generated in the corresponding accounting period can meet all liabilities payable during that period (point 2).